SHARE

 Useful Links

-• Seryo: The Ohara, Kyoto ryokan were we stayed in Japan
+• Seryo: The Ohara, Kyoto ryokan, where we stayed in Japan

-• Ryokan Collection: This site showcasing the cream of the crop.
+• Ryokan Collection: This site showcases the cream of the crop.
 It’s the Relais & Châteaux of ryokans.

-• Japanese Guest Houses: An independent booking site that also provide lots of information about the ryokan etiquette, hot springs, and Japan tourism.
+• Japanese Guest Houses: An independent booking site providing information about the ryokan etiquette, hot springs, and Japanese tourism.

 • Japan Ryokan & Hotel Association: This site provides very detailed information about ryokans: what to do and how to behave, the food you will be served and how to eat it, the benefits of hot spring baths, the role of each person working in a ryokan, etc. Their four-language PDF guide to staying at a ryokan (complete with illustrations and diagrams) is especially useful.